ricciviero/ricciviero/README.md

 ## Hi, I'm Riccardo 👋
 I'm a 26-year-old passionate about all things tech.
-After spending several years in marketing, I recently made the leap into development, with a primary focus on front-end technologies.
 I'm currently deepening my knowledge of frameworks like React, Flutter, Angular, and React Native, and I'm always looking for new ways to push myself further.

 🌱 I'm currently learning and building new projects to sharpen my skills.<br>
 💡 Open to collaborations, ideas, and opportunities in the tech space.<br>